hgonzago/DevSummit-presentations/Dev-Summit-2016/whats-new/presentation.md

 <img style="float: right;" src="images/globalscene.png" Global scene></a>

-- World is a globe- Only supports WGS84 and </br>WebMercator coordinate systems- No subsurface rendering
+- World is a globe- Only supports WGS84 and </br>Web Mercator coordinate systems- No subsurface rendering
 ---